 What is Memory Connections?

 Memory Connections is an evidence-informed program for people experiencing early memory loss, such as mild cognitive impairment or early stage dementia.
 Our person-centered program focuses on the strengths of our participants at their ability levels.
 Our participants enjoy various cognitive and physical activities to exercise their brains as well as a professionally facilitated support group.
 Most importantly, Memory Connections provides a safe place where older adults experiencing early memory loss can share their challenges and emotions with others in similar situations.
 Join us to share a laugh, enjoy the company of others, and stimulate your brain.

 Participants attend our program from 9:30 am to 2:30 pm once a week.
-The program is offered at five different locations on different days: Mondays in North Austin, Tuesdays in East Austin, Wednesdays in Georgetown, Thursdays in South Austin, and Fridays in West Austin.
+The program is offered at five different locations on different days: Tuesdays in Georgetown and East Austin, Wednesdays in Cedar Park, Thursdays in South Austin, and Fridays in West Austin.